 Scripts marked traditionally have limited, focused annotation which usually relates to the published mark scheme.

-Detailed mark schemes for each component/unit are made available via Interchange from 8am on restricted results days.
+Detailed mark schemes for each component/unit are made available via Teach Cambridge on candidate results days.

 There may be a number of reasons why a candidate’s final mark is different from the mark shown on their script.
 In most cases, the reason for the discrepancy will not be included in the script annotation or comments: